UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 Now that the integration has been added to Velocity, it can also be added to a specific value stream.
 UrbanCode Velocity value streams are fully configurable by downloading and uploading a value stream map (VSM) which is a specially crafted .json file.
 Save the vsm.json content provided below as a .json file.
 We wil then upload this file to configure our value stream.

+> **Because this json content references your Jira integration by name, the integration must be named "JKE Jira 1" and must be "online" before uploading it.**

 <!-- **Workbook vsm.json content - Save this json content to a file and upload to your value stream.** -->

 <figure class="video_container">